Skip to Content

 Is Ireland West Airport an Age Friendly airport?

-Yes, Ireland West Airport is an age-friendly airport, having been officially recognised by the World Health Organisation (WHO) in June 2022.
+Yes.
+Ireland West Airport is an age-friendly airport and was officially recognised by the World Health Organisation (WHO) in June 2022.
 It was the first airport in the world to receive this status, based on criteria including accessible facilities and an inclusive environment.
 We pride ourselves on our services for older people, and the airport has introduced specific measures to improve accessibility for older passengers, including new car parking spaces for people with reduced mobility located next to the terminal, dedicated seating next to the boarding gates, clear signage, safe pathways, and accessible toilets throughout the airport.

 What services does the airport provide for passengers with hidden disabilities?

 In 2023, the airport joined the Hidden Disabilities Sunflower network, offering a discreet way for passengers with hidden disabilities to signal that they may need extra time or support.
 Passengers with non-visible disabilities who choose to display the Sunflower will be provided with a free Sunflower Lanyard at the Customer Assistance Desk inside the Airport Terminal.
-Ireland West Airport was the first Irish airport to sign up to the Hidden Disabilities Sunflower network and is committed to making the airport experience as comfortable and stress-free as possible for those with hidden disabilities.
+Ireland West Airport became the first Irish airport to join the Hidden Disabilities Sunflower network and actively works to make the airport experience as comfortable and stress-free as possible for people with hidden disabilities.
 All airport staff have received training to recognise the Sunflower and provide support and assistance to those wearing it.

 I’m a passenger with reduced mobility and a blue badge holder – where can I park my car at the airport?